Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Results and Discussion

 For concreteness, we choose $X=2$ and plot heatmaps of the dimensionless predation kernels $K_{1}$ and $K_{2}$ in Figs.~\ref{over_popu_fig}(a) and (e).
 Subsequent results derived from using these interactions are displayed across each row.

-First, we investigate how the steady-state total population $N^{*}=\int_{0}^{\infty}n^{*}(x,t)\dd x$ varies with constant $\beta$ and $\mu$.
+The analysis of steady-state overcompensation boils down to investigating how the solution $n^{*}$ obeying Eq.~\eqref{steady_state}, and in particular, how the total population $N^{*}=\int_0^{\infty}n^{*}(x)\dd{x}$ changes with $\beta$ and $\mu$.
 Figs.~\ref{over_popu_fig}(b) and (f) plot $N^{*}$ and the solution to Eq.~\eqref{steady_state} using $K_{1}$ and $K_{2}$, respectively.

 We see that for both types of interactions, regimes in which $\partial_{\mu}N^{*}>0$ arise, signaling permanent overcompensation.
-In Figs.~\ref{over_popu_fig}(b) and (f), the unlabeled overcompensation regime is in the upper left when birth rates are large and death rates small.
+In Figs.~\ref{over_popu_fig}(b) and (f), the parameter regime exhibiting overcompensation is shown in the upper left when birth rates are large and death rates small.
 The dashed curves Figs.~\ref{over_popu_fig}(b) and (f) mark the ``phase boundary'' of overcompensation at which $\partial_{\mu}N^{*} = 0$.
 For larger $\mu$ and smaller $\beta$, $\partial_{\mu}N^{*} < 0$, and there is no overcompensation.
 Note that when $\beta < \mu$, the only stable state is $n^{*}(x), N^{*}=0$.
 Figs.~\ref{over_popu_fig}(c) and (g) show the corresponding curves $N^{*}(\mu)$ for fixed values of $\beta$, quantitatively illustrating the different magnitudes of steady-state overcompensation through different values of the slope $\partial_{\mu}N^{*}$.
 These results, along with the interactions shown to preclude long-lasting overcompensation, indicate that permanent overcompensation in our model requires cannibalization of the young by the old and a $K(x',x)$ that increases in $x'$ and decreases in $x$.

 To interrogate the dynamics of the population following perturbations to the death rate, we now start the system at its steady state corresponding to specific values $\beta_{0},\mu_{0}$ and consider how the population $N(t)$ evolves after applying these two different perturbations: